winnyace/winnyace.github.io/content/posts/prostreet_tutorial.md

 ---
 title: 'How to play Need for Speed ProStreet on Linux'
-date: 2024-08-31T10:52:46+03:00
+date: 2025-04-04
 draft: false
 tags:
 - Linux
 - Tutorials
 ---

 Hi!
-Over the summer, I've gotten the Need for Speed itch.
-Thus, I've decided to play a title I have never finished: ProStreet.
-Getting to work on Linux was a bit of a challenge, however.
-I hope this post will help you run the game.
-It worked for me under openSUSE Tumbleweed, with Wine version 9.16 .
+Over the last summer, I've gotten the Need for Speed itch.
+Thus, I've decided to play a title I have never fully played: ProStreet.
+Getting it to work on Linux was a bit of a challenge, however, so I decided to document how I was able to install the game and play it.

+## Necessary files and programs

 The first thing you need is the game.
-The game isn't available for purchase anymore, unless you buy second hand, so pirating is possible.
-I personally recommend just pirating the game.
-Here's [a link](https://pixeldrain.com/u/maXwYgoi) to an archive of the game.
+The game isn't available for purchase anymore, unless you buy it second hand.
+As such, [here's a link to an archive of the game](https://drive.google.com/file/d/13ZxE-Fznpklvf4NCpbskO8KM7uJDnyfG/view?usp=sharing).
 It will have the game with the latest official patch, which is still a bit broken.

-Next, we will need a special .exe file for the game.
-Here's [a link](https://g06.mobiletarget.net/?y=4f95b43f&x=%2FuICh%2FSHYIusoj2por6XBj85TS0CEeI%2Br0nLW8JXALPAAwCSBFxoN5N11CHniB7sAg%2BZ%2FLqcjP3zS6bv9%2BfLyJvfzN9WO8iTSWOqHxvWEe5ozbsjKUChiXKvTSKBOXdS) for that special .exe file as well.
-Just replace the .exe from the game folder with the one from the provided archive.
+Next, you will need a special .exe file for the game.
+This special .exe, to my knowledge, removes the need for the game's DVD to be inserted, alongside having some sort of fixes in-built too.
+[Here's a link for that special .exe file](https://drive.google.com/file/d/19gBVE_-6Ebnl3wZFriqxCx02l8pLSX2l/view?usp=sharing).

-Afterwards, it is time to set up our prefix.
-You would need `winetricks` installed for this step and obviously Wine.
-I won't be going over this step, since there are already plenty of tutorials for doing that.
-To generate the prefix, type in a terminal `WINEPREFIX=/path/to/your/prefix WINEARCH=win32 winecfg`.
-It will open up the config program for Wine.
-Now it is time to install the required stuff for the game to work.
-Type in a terminal `WINEPREFIX=/path/to/your/prefix WINEARCH=win32 winetricks d3dx9_34 dxvk`.
-This will be enough to play the game, without community fixes.

-I recommend you do install community fixes, however.
-The one I used was [ThirteenAG's ProStreet Generic Fix](https://github.com/ThirteenAG/WidescreenFixesPack/releases/tag/nfsps).
-Just download it and replace the files from the game folder with the ones from the archive.
-After that, open `winecfg` in your prefix, go to the Libraries, and in dropdown box, type `dinput8` and click Add.
+Next, you will need Wine and Winetricks installed.
+This is different based on the distribution you're running and I believe that putting the install process for these two programs here is unnecessary, so please find another tutorial on installing Wine and Winetricks for your distribution of choice.

+Finally, I do recommend you install [ThirteenAG's ProStreet Generic Fix](https://thirteenag.github.io/wfp#nfsps).
+This fixes some more problems with the game, including the broken 16:9 aspect ratio.

+## Install steps

+1. Extract the game files from the first archive provided and copy the .exe file from the second archive provided
+2. Generate the prefix/bottle for the game:

+`WINEPREFIX=/path/to/your/prefix WINEARCH=win32 winecfg`

+3. Install the necessary libraries required for the game:

+`WINEPREFIX=/path/to/your/prefix WINEARCH=win32 winetricks d3dx9_34 dxvk`

+4. After you follow the install instructions for the community fixes from [ThirteenAG's website](https://thirteenag.github.io/wfp#nfsps), open up `winecfg` inside the prefix (the command from step 2 will do just that).
+Click on the tab named *Libraries* and click inside the text box/dropdown menu under the label *New override for library*, type `dinput8` and then click *Add* and, lastly, click *Apply*.

+## Closing words

 That's it!
-You can now launch the game by going in the game folder, pointing to your prefix and launching the game exe.
+You can now launch the game by going in the game folder, pointing to your prefix and launching the game exe with Wine.
 Enjoy!

-Recommendation for complete newbies:
-* For the prefix path, I recommend `/home/<your_username>/.local/share/wineprefixes/nfsps`.
-The folder wineprefixes doesn't exist by default.
-You can create it with the terminal by typing `mkdir $HOME/.local/share/wineprefixes`.